 First, a disambiguation.
 This guide is about getting your brand cited when someone asks ChatGPT a question, not about using ChatGPT to write SEO content.
-Those are different jobs, and most "ChatGPT SEO" advice quietly mixes them.
+Those are different jobs, and much "ChatGPT SEO" advice quietly mixes them: using ChatGPT to brainstorm keywords or draft posts is a productivity tactic that does nothing on its own to get you cited, and can hurt if it produces generic content.
 SEO for ChatGPT, in the sense that matters here, means appearing in ChatGPT's search answers.

 Why bother?
 Because the audience is now mainstream.
-Pew Research found that 34% of US adults had used ChatGPT as of mid-2025, about double the share in 2023.
+Pew Research found that 34% of US adults had used ChatGPT, per a survey published mid-2025, about double the share in 2023.
+The product has kept growing since: OpenAI announced 900 million weekly active users in February 2026, and the search side specifically had already passed 1 billion web searches in a single week by April 2025, per OpenAI's own announcement.
 When a third of the country is asking a chatbot questions, being absent from its answers is a real gap in coverage.

 The single most important distinction: ChatGPT answers from two different places, and only one of them is something you can realistically influence on a useful timeline.